NennoMP/eosio-blockchain-downloader/README.md

 To setup the environment, you should follow these steps:

 1. Open the project in your IDE.
-2. You have to install all requirements, let's do that with `pip install -r requirements.txt`.
+2. You have to install all requirements, run `pip install -r requirements.txt`.